 Amazon Prime price increase coming: Here's how to lock in the old rate

-Many products have been hit by rising inflation this year.
-Now, add Amazon Prime to the list.
-Yesterday, during a company earnings call, Amazon announced that Amazon Prime membership rates are going up.
+Amazon Prime is one of the many products and services hit by rising inflation this year.
+During a company earnings call last week, Amazon announced that Amazon Prime membership rates are going up.

 The online purveyor of everything from self-help books to kitchen gadgets announced that in February 2022, the cost of an annual Prime membership will increase from $119 to $139.
 Amazon Prime members who pay monthly will see fees boosted from $12.99 a month to $14.99 a month.
 New Amazon Prime members will be charged the inflated price starting Feb.
 18. Current members will see the higher price reflected around March 25, or whenever their membership renews.